 Our adoption coordinators are available 24 hours a day, seven days a week to answer your questions, discuss your options, and help you make the decision that is best for you and your baby.
 All of our services are completely free and 100% confidential.
 Call, text, chat, or email us anytime, day or night.

-Choosing to place your baby for adoption in West Virginia should not cause a financial hardship.
-If you create an adoption plan you are guaranteed to receive financial assistance in West Virginia for medical, legal, and counseling fees.
+Choosing to place your baby for adoption in West Virginia will not cause a financial hardship.
+If you create an adoption plan you may qualify to receive financial assistance in West Virginia for medical, legal, and counseling fees.
 You may also be able to receive assistance for living expenses.
 Financial assistance is handled through your social worker or attorney.

 Adoption is one of the most loving and selfless gifts you can give your baby and their adoptive family.
 Your decision to place your baby for adoption in West Virginia will be a long awaited miracle for a family hoping to adopt.